Martin180519/R-and-PowerBI/README.md

 # R-and-PowerBI

-As stated in the project notes we had to follow a number of steps in order to produce the final report using R and PowerBI in conjunction
-First step: R
+A number of steps in order to produce the final report using R and PowerBI in conjunction First step: R

 •	Initial Exploratory Analysis